 In 2022, Wayne's group totaled 224 receptions for 2,451 yards and 10 touchdowns.
 Pittman Jr. led the team with 99 receptions for 925 yards and four touchdowns.
 Parris Campbell established single-season career highs in receptions (63), receiving yards (623) and receiving touchdowns (three).
 Wayne helped develop Pierce, whom the team selected in the second round (53rd overall) of the 2022 NFL Draft.
 Pierce finished his first season with 41 receptions for 593 yards and two touchdowns.
 Among NFL rookies, Pierce ranked in the top 10 in receptions (ninth), receiving yards (sixth) and receiving touchdowns (tied for seventh).

 In 14 seasons with Indianapolis, Wayne played in 211 games (197 starts), which are the most games played in franchise history, and tallied 1,070 receptions for 14,345 yards and 82 touchdowns.
-He currently ranks 10th all-time in NFL history in receptions and receiving yards.
+He currently ranks 11th all-time in NFL history in receptions and 10th in receiving yards.
 Wayne ranks second in Colts history in receptions, receiving yards and receiving touchdowns.
 His eight 1,000-yard receiving seasons are tied for the most in franchise history.
 Wayne registered 43 100-yard receiving games, which is the second-most in team history.
 He played in 189 consecutive games from 2001-2013, which is the third-longest streak in Colts history.
 Wayne tallied a reception in a franchise-record 205 games.
 He was originally selected by Indianapolis in the first round (30th overall) of the 2001 NFL Draft.

 In the postseason, Wayne started all 21 contests he played in and caught 93 passes for 1,254 yards and nine touchdowns.
 In the playoffs, he ranks in the top 10 in league history in receptions (sixth), receiving yards (seventh) and receiving touchdowns (tied-10th).